Firecul/WME-Full-Image-Viewer/README.md

-# WME Place Update Full Image Viewer + Downloader
+# WME Full Image Viewer

-A Tampermonkey userscript that enhances the **Waze Map Editor (WME)** Place Update Request (PUR) photo viewer.
+A Tampermonkey userscript that enhances the **Waze Map Editor (WME)** photo viewer.
-By default, WME only shows a small/medium thumbnail version of photos.
-This script makes it easy to view the **full-resolution image** and download it as a proper JPG file.
+By default, WME only shows compressed thumbnails of place photos or Place Update Request (PUR) photos.
+This script adds a button to **view the full-resolution image** and download it properly as a JPG.

 ---